inspec/inspec/docs/reporters.md

 #### node_name

-This will be the node name which shows up in Automate 2.
+This will be the node name which shows up in Automate.

 #### node_uuid

-This will be the node uuid which shows up to Automate 2.
-You will want to use a static uuid per node for all your reports.
+This will be the node UUID which shows up in Automate.
+You will want to use a single static UUID per node for all your reports.

 #### environment

-This will set the environment metadata for Automate 2.
+This will set the environment metadata for Automate.